department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/veteran-usability-tests/conversation-guide.md

 ## Counseling services

-For the purpose of this session, we're going to be focused on mental health care and the types of services offered at the VA.
+For the purpose of this session, we'll be mostly focused on mental health care services offered at the VA.

   - Are you familiar with mental health or counseling services that the VA provides?